 If the firewall or proxy is not allowing SMTP traffic out then the following will be displayed;

 Connecting To mail.example.com...Could not open a connection to host on port 25: Connect failed

 If messages are being dispatched by the server and mail is still not being delivered, then the next thing to check is whether the mail is being addressed and delivered correctly.
 Checking the SMTP debug and activity logs may show reasons for mail delivery failure.
 Two links that can help diagnose any DNS issues are as follows;

 The MailEnable utility will show some basic information on a domain and the relay settings.
-The DNSReport link will give a more comprehensive report of the status of the DNS settings.
+The MXToolbox site will give a more comprehensive report of the status of the DNS settings.

 Delivery Delay Notifications

-the log files.
-Later versions of MailEnable also allow the SMTP outbound message queue
+to analyse the log files.
+You can view the SMTP outbound message

-to be reviewed with a summary description outlining why the delay occurred.
-Log files
+queue with a summary description outlining why the delay occurred.
+Log files can